wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     (4) The persons required by subsection (1) to develop a policy for identifying problem gamblers must take all reasonable steps to use that policy to identify actual or potential problem gamblers.

-    (5) A venue manager, or holder of a casino operator's licence, who contravenes subsection (3) commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (5) A venue manager, or holder of a casino operator's licence, who contravenes subsection (3) commits an offence and is liable on conviction to a fine not exceeding $5,000\.

+    Section 308(5): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 309 Exclusion order may be issued to problem gambler identified under section 308